Creating a Linux VM with a connection to Cloud Backup

 You can back up Compute Cloud VMs with supported Linux-based operating systems.

-For the Cloud Backup agent to run properly, VMs must meet the minimum requirements.
+For the Cloud Backup agent to work correctly, the VM must meet the minimum requirements.

 Getting started